robotman2412/JSwitch/README.md

 # JSwitch
- JSwitch, a launguage of sorts.
+JSwitch, a launguage to improve on java and kotlin.